Terre

 About My Work

-Creating art opens for me other ways of seeing reality, feeds my curiosity and fosters a sense of wonder.
-I aim to create meaningful beauty through my abstract wall sculptures which address such themes as immigration, the passing of time and women’s rights.
+I aim to create meaningful beauty through my abstract wall sculptures which address themes like immigration, the passing of time and women’s rights.
 I also enjoy creating more traditional functional ceramics by their shape but innovative in their decorative techniques.

 Where to find my Work